 Finishing Up on the IND, pp. 68-72.

-Railroad Avenue Enterprises, softcover, 72 pages, standard portrait book 8 x 10 in., B&W photographs.
+Railroad Avenue Enterprises, softcover, 72 pages, standard portrait book 8 x 10 in., Black-and-White photographs.